juzraai/proxy-manager/README.md

 First, add **Proxy Manager** as dependency from [JitPack.io](https://jitpack.io/#juzraai/toolbox).
 Follow the link to get information on how to do this, click on the green *"Get it"* button besides the latest version.

 *(code samples)*

+## Contribute

+You can contribute to this project by:

+* adding fresh and refreshing proxy lists to [#1](https://github.com/juzraai/proxy-manager/issues/1) as comment
+* adding proxy list downloaders which extend [ProxyListDownloaderTask](https://github.com/juzraai/proxy-manager/blob/master/src/main/java/hu/juzraai/proxymanager/fetch/ProxyListDownloaderTask.java) via pull request
+* providing feedback about bugs or ideas by creating new [issues](https://github.com/juzraai/proxy-manager/issues/)